katemckinney/cpp-summer/README.md

 # cpp-summer
-This repo contains C++ examples from my summer class.
-Some files include multiple versions of code for learning purposes.
+This repository contains my work for CS 110B (C++ Programming) at City College of San Francisco, Summer 2025.
+It documents my learning process and includes multiple versions of some files to track incremental progress and experimentation.